Analyzing ADCP Data with MHKiT

 [9]:

-We can take a quick look at the data to see about where this value should be using xarray’s built-in plotting.
-In the following line of code, we use xarray’s slicing capabilities to show data from beam 1 between a range of 0 to 10 m from the ADCP.
+You can quickly inspect the data to determine an appropriate correlation value by using the built-in plotting feature of xarray.
+In the following example, we use xarray’s slicing capabilities to display data from beam 1 within a range of 0 to 10 m from the ADCP.

 [10]: